Outdoor Competition Rules

 - To wear a helmet as directed by current regulations

-- Details of any other current and/or previous memberships of MCA affiliated cricket clubs.
+- Details of any other current and/or previous memberships of MJCA affiliated cricket clubs.

 - Any relevant medical information.